chandlerc/blog/content/slides/2026-memory-safety-deep-3/20_ownership.md

 Slide contains some lies:

 - Name of the class is actually `Core.Buf`, but Carbon provides the keyword `buf` as an alias shortcut.
-- `buf` doesn't directly own the memory of its elements, it contains an `Alloc` member.
+- `buf` doesn't directly own the memory of its elements, it contains an `HeapArray` member.
 - The `buf` class has more methods and fields than listed
 - Our eventual `buf` class will likely use the small-size optimization, making it `may_overlap owned` instead.